Denis Noble: The Third Way of Evolution

-Noble has rejected natural selection as the primary mechanism of evolution, contrary to the longstanding consensus of evolutionary biologists, and called for an extended evolutionary synthesis, and a replacement for the modern synthesis known as The Third Way of Evolution (TWE).
+Noble has rejected natural selection as the primary mechanism of evolution, contrary to the longstanding consensus of evolutionary biologists, and has called for an extended evolutionary synthesis, known as The Third Way of Evolution (TWE), as a replacement for the modern synthesis.

 He has argued that from research in epigenetics, acquired characteristics can be inherited and in contrast to the modern synthesis, genetic change is "far from random" and not always gradual.
 He has also claimed that the central dogma of molecular biology has been broken as an "embodiment of the Weismann Barrier", and a new synthesis will integrate research from physiology with evolutionary biology.

 Noble and James A. Shapiro established The Third Way of Evolution (TWE) project in 2014.
 The TWE which is also known as the "Integrated Synthesis" shares many similarities with the extended evolutionary synthesis but is more radical in its claims.
 The TWE consists of a group of researchers who provide a "Third Way" alternative to creationism and the modern synthesis.
 The TWE predicts that the modern synthesis will be replaced with an entirely new evolutionary framework.
 Similar to the extended evolutionary synthesis (EES), advocates cite examples of developmental bias, genetic assimilation, niche construction, non-genetic inheritance, phenotypic plasticity and other evolutionary processes.
 Shapiro's natural genetic engineering, a process described to account for novelty created in biological evolution is also important for the TWE.
 The difference between the extended synthesis and the TWE is that the latter calls for an entire replacement of the modern synthesis rather than an extension.

 In 2023, evolutionary biologist Erik Svensson commented that "to date, there are few leading evolutionary biologists who have openly embraced the TWE" and it is unlikely that an entire replacement of the modern synthesis will occur as there has been little visibility of such a forthcoming paradigm shift during the past decade, and described TWE as a "fringe movement outside mainstream evolutionary biology" that is ideologically adjacent to Lamarckism.
 Svensson described Noble's claims as based on "biased and historically misleading characterizations" of the modern evolutionary synthesis, conflating it with both the earlier "Neo-Darwinism", as well as later developments such as the selfish gene hypothesis.
 Svensson also criticised Noble's claim that genetic mutations were directed and purposeful, contrary to the mainstream consensus that mutations are entirely random.
-Noble had in Svensson's view, failed to present a viable alternative to natural selection, with Svensson stating it was "unclear if [Noble's proposed mechanism for evolution] is even a scientific one".
+Noble had, in Svensson's view, failed to present a viable alternative to natural selection, with Svensson stating it was "unclear if [Noble's proposed mechanism for evolution] is even a scientific one".